-Wednesday’s are Baddy’s evening to expend all of his testosterone with his friends.
-In the wintertime they race up mountains as the sky shows off it’s magnificent sunset and than ski down with headlamps on.
-In the summertime they mountain bike through ridiculously difficult mountain terrain.
-It is amazing that they don’t get more hurt as they compete with one another in their speed both uphill and down and show off their technical abilities.
+Wednesday’s are Baddy’s evening to be full on testosterone with his friends.
+In the wintertime they race up mountains on skins as the sky shows off it’s magnificent sunset, skiing down with headlamps on.
+In the summer they mountain bike through ridiculously difficult mountain terrain, usually clocking something outrageous like 40 miles and 4K vert.
+It is amazing that they don’t get more hurt as they compete with one another in their speed both uphill and down, and show off their technical abilities.
 It is a spectacular site to watch the eighteen or so men ride in on their bikes at night with a blanket of black enveloping them.
-Baddy lives for these evenings that end with a meal, beer and lots of comraderie.
-I sometimes wish that I could be a fly on the wall and watch the difference in Baddy’s character when he is with his friends but than I think about it and realize it is probably best to let my ignorance stay blissful.
+Baddy lives for these evenings that end with a meal, beer and lots of comradery.
+I sometimes wish that I could be a fly on the wall to watch the difference in Baddy’s character when he is with his friends, but than I think about it and realize that it’s probably best to let my ignorance stay blissful.

 Watching Children Grow Into Daredevils

 I too love these nights where I am alone with the boys and I don’t have to be in the kitchen cooking a large meal.
 Wednesdays are half day for them and we go skiing in the afternoons.
-I am very fortunate to have my two close friends Suzanne and Tori whose boys are best friends with my boys.
-They are far better suited for boys than I am and teach me how to efficiently train the children on the importance of staying safe and in control.
-They also have a very good sense of humor when I mess up our plans due to absent minded packing.
-I once again mutter my apologies and let them know that I am aware of how frustrating and unreliable I can be.
-Suzanne laughs at me and says that at least I am consistent.
+I am very fortunate to have close friends whose boys are best friends with my boys.
+Mothers who are far better suited for boys than I am, teaching me how to efficiently train the children on the importance of staying safe and in control.

 I was happy that this time there were no tears due to missing gear and commended the boys for packing their own gear into the car.
 They have learned not to rely upon muddled mommy.
-Usually I leave Hootie-Hoo in school so that I can ski with the older boys without a little tank to adhere to but yesterday I had to take him with us.
-He was tired and ready for a nap, not a good precursor to skiing.
-He got mad at me and told me that “he feeled like throwing a pie at me”.
+Usually I leave Tucker in school so that I can ski with the older boys without a little tank to adhere to, but yesterday I had to take him with us.
+He was tired and ready for a nap, not a good precursor to skiing, getting mad at me for no clear reason and telling me that “he feeled like throwing a pie at me”.
 I skied behind him protecting him from the big kids who were recklessly skiing amongst us.
-Luckily Suzanne and Michele were there to once again bail me out and take care of Axel and Thumper as I skied with Hootie-Hoo.
+Luckily the other moms were there to once again bail me out and take care of Axel and Brev as I skied with Tucker.
+It’s a tall order to watch somebody else’s boy in the terrain park with jumps and ramps left over from the X-Games.
+The boys are getting higher and higher on the jumps and it’s difficult to watch without being terrified.
+We all have a silent agreement that we are entrusting our boys into each other’s care and that we need to be on it when skiing with them.
+I definitely need to update my first-aid instruction.

-When I picked up the boys from school a smiling Thumper came up to me and informed me that he had gambled his shoelaces and green hat away.
-Not wanting to be an alarmist I put my arm around his shoulder and told him that he actually gambled my money away and that he would have to make it up to me and not through gambling.
-I asked him if he had won anything at least and than asked him who was responsible for this new game at school.
+When I picked up the boys from school a smiling Brevitt came up to me informing me that he had gambled his shoelaces and green hat away.
+Not wanting to be an alarmist I put my arm around his shoulder and told him that he actually gambled my money away and that he would have to make it up to me … and not through gambling more.

 I try to focus on the present and not dread the future of a beer drinking boy who is happiest when he is catching huge air.
 For now, I desperately hold on to the moments when he still cuddles with me in bed and sits in my lap at dinner parties.